 It’s almost here, Michigan’s most colorful time of the year!
 The time of the year every Michigander looks forward to, fall.
 Our weekends will soon be wrapped in scarves and filled with hot cider.
 But to fully enjoy all the possible fall festivities, it’s important to get those pesky household winter preparation tasks completed sooner rather than later.
-Check out the eight tasks below that when completed now, will save you a lot of hassle come the cold winter season.
+Check out the seven tasks below that when completed now, will save you a lot of hassle come the cold winter season.

 1. Clean out the gutters.

 No one loves this job, but we all need to do it annually.
 A few hours of work can prevent big problems later on.

 2. Clean outdoor furniture and gardening tools.

 It may not yet be time to put them away, but go ahead and clean your outdoor furniture and gardening tools so they’re ready for storage over the winter.